<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1312381812119271&amp;ev=PageView&amp;noscript=1">

 Leaky Toilet, Faucet, or Plumbing Fixture

-Leaky plumbing is a major culprit behind unexpectedly high water bills.
+Leaky plumbing is a major culprit behind what makes a water bill too high.
 Even a slow drip can add up—especially if it goes unnoticed.
+According to the EPA, household leaks can waste nearly 10,000 gallons annually, making them a key reason you could be wondering, “how do I reduce my water bill?”

 • Toilets with worn-out flappers or fill valves